feynon/carlosbecker.com/content/posts/supply-chain-goreleaser-go-mod-proxy.md

 ```

 So, while it prevents the attacker from changing the target code, they could still change de dependencies, which **renders the idea of this post pretty much useless**.

+I also opened an [issue](https://github.com/golang/go/issues/47935) to the Go team, as I'm not really sure wether this is expected behavior or not.